Internal Transit System

 Attention shifts.
 Sensation relocates.
 A line becomes noticeable, dissolves, and later appears somewhere else.

-This is not something the Field creates.
-It is your own internal movement — often easier to notice when the environment is quiet enough.
+This movement is not something the Field causes.
+It is your own internal movement — often easier to notice when experience becomes quiet enough to stay with it without needing to follow or change it.

 TRANSIT SURFACE